Wonder Why Fraudsters Are Still Ahead in the Arms Race?

 We’re not talking about the spooky corners of the dark web: by 2021, a lot of this is out in the clear.

 Meanwhile, if you run an online business, the first time you’ll hear about fraud is when the chargebacks start kicking in.
-You would need to spend weeks researching the right fraud detection tools, spend quite a lot of resources on integration, and even then it would take you months to establish best practices to protect your bottom line.
+You would need to spend weeks researching the right fraud detection features, spend quite a lot of resources on integration, and even then it would take you months to establish best practices to protect your bottom line.

 This situation is less than ideal: while we are under a digital transformation, it seems that the fraudsters are running laps around us.